Landlord FAQ - Rentsource

 A: Once you submit your listing, we’ll be in touch with any other follow up items (access info, keys, lease addenda) to make sure it’s in our database accurately.
 After that, it’ll be syndicated to over 50 advertising sources including Craigslist, Zillow, HotPads, etc. Once we have interested parties, we’ll coordinate the showings and take them through.
 If they would like to apply, we’ll take care of the screening and deliver you a lease package with applications, financials, credit, and references for you to make a decision to move forward or not.
 If all looks good, we’ll draft up a lease to your specifications and have all parties sign and deliver to you all required deposits.
 Come move in, we can assist with key facilitation if desired.

 Q: How do I maximize rent for my unit?

 A: You should aim to have your unit available for either a June 1st or September 1st move in.
 Most landlords are on these turns because there is the most demand in the marketplace which increases rents during these times.
 What’s almost more important is how quickly you get your unit on the market.
-Your leases should have at least a 90 day renewal notification so we can have three full months, if needed, to market and show your unit.
+Your leases should have at least a 90 day renewal notification, but we are currently recommending a 120 day notice with renters starting their searches earlier every year, to market and show your unit.
 This gives us flexibility to adjust prices and strategies to generate the most accurate market value.
 Listing, say, a month before the lease is up doesn’t allow us that flexibility and could lead to vacancy, that’s why it’s imperative to check in with your tenants about renewal and list ASAP.
 We can also swing by to offer you constructive feedback on affordable improvements you can make to increase value.
 A lot of times, simple projects like painting your cabinets or woodwork, updating door hardware, or putting a new vanity in the bathroom can result in surprising rental rate bumps.

 Q: Should I accept pets?